 Podcasting expert Phil Singleton of Kansas City Webdesign & SEO offers an excellent overview about podcast guesting on his blog.
 He thoroughly explains where to find relevant podcasts for your niche and what valuable benefits you can get from this link building tactic.

 The term Wiki has been made very popular by Wikipedia.
 Wikis don’t usually encompass an entire encyclopedia but are focused on one specific area of interest.
-A Wiki should center around a specific field of interest, usually the one the company, maintaining the Wiki, operates in.
+A Wiki should center around a specific field of interest, usually, one that the company, maintaining the Wiki, operates in.
 The content of a Wiki should be of a quality as high as possible in order to get people to link to them and therefore to generate backlinks to your website.
 This will most likely not happen by itself, so it’s important to get the right mixture of content distribution (outreach) and cooperations with relevant partners.

-There are several open source applications to help you create a Wiki.
+There are several open-source applications to help you create a Wiki.
 These are usually pretty simple to integrate into your own website:

 Register your website in yellow pages or similar online directories is another good way to create backlinks to your site.
 These yellow pages list businesses by their industry or geographical location.
-When wanting to build links through yellow pages, you have to register there, set a link back to your website, write a short description about your business and choose a category you operate in.
+When wanting to build links through yellow pages, you have to register there, set a link back to your website, write a short description of your business and choose a category you operate in.
 Make sure you pay attention to the quality of the directory, as only the highest quality backlinks will help to boost your link profile.
 Even though most of these directories only provide “NoFollow” links, these are also of importance to a natural link profile (please see the paragraph: What does a white-hat and qualitative backlink profile look like?)

 The following general yellow pages are considered good link sources:

 A good idea of link building from the blogger sphere are blog carnivals.
 To start such a blog carnival a blogger picks a certain subject or question and asks other bloggers to share their opinion on this in a blog post of their own.
-Usually bloggers will be nominated and linked in these posts and in return, they will link back to the original post again then.
+Usually, bloggers will be nominated and linked in these posts and in return, they will link back to the original post again then.
 This way, whether you invite or just participate in one of these blog carnivals, you will certainly get some good quality and relevant backlinks.

 Here’s a nice quote regarding blog carnivals from http://www.seochat.com: